GuLinux/AstroPhoto-Plus/README.md

 # AstroPhoto Plus - Astrophotography sequence server

-A lightweight, web based sequence generator and INDI client written in Python and React.
+A lightweight, web based astrophotography sequence generator and INDI client written in Python and React.

 *AstroPhoto Plus* allows you to start and manage an astrophotography sequence directly from your browser, even remotely by using the now very popular SoC boards such as the Raspberry Pi.